picotouch/DC-DIY-UPS/README.md

 #### Replace CV Potentiometer with Fixed Resistor

-**Why:** Eliminates voltage fluctuations from potentiometer sensitivity and contact issues
+**Why:** Eliminates voltage fluctuations caused by the high-resistance potentiometer (500kΩ) being sensitive to touch and contact issues in low-quality units
 **Implementation:** Use SMD resistors (1206 for R-up, 0805 for R-down, resistor size match PCB layout)

 #### Remove UVLO Function (Under-Voltage Lockout)